Th0masLavigne/Skin_porous_modelling/README.md

 ## Experiment
 The aim is to reproduce a traction-relaxation experiment carried out with the in-house device presented in *Jacquet et al.*[^3].
+The experiment consists in four loading-sustaining-unloading cycles of 8mm amplitude.

 <img
     style="display: block;